CLIENT STORY: OFF THE GRID

 We nervously accepted the assurances that the installation would proceed as planned and that we would have all the tools that we needed.
 The installation went off without a hitch, just as we were told.
 Our first camp out at the property was a success with plenty of water.

 We used the hand pump for over a year while we slowly started outfitting our land.
-We now have enough storage space to hold a couple 120W solar panels and a linear current booster.
-We purchased the optional electric motor attachment for the simple pump and now use it directly with the solar panels, no batteries or generator required as long as there is direct sunshine.
+We purchased the optional electric motor attachment for the Simple Pump and now use it with the solar panels.
 We've used the electric pump to fill a 1500 gallon septic tank and have filled a 550 gallon water tank a few times over since installing it.
 We've owned our simple pump for a little over two years now.
 The only maintenance required was when we installed the electric motor.
 We had to adjust the length of the drop pipe by about an inch to maximize the pump stroke with the electric motor attached.

 Our future plans include building a cabin on the property.
 We will install a pressure system to supply the cabin with a constant pressure water supply.
 We plan on continuing to use the Simple Pump with the electric motor attachment to meet our water supply needs.
 The Simple Pump has proven to be a dependable and very efficient means of supplying water.